davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ## Release Notes

+**2024-10-28: Notice removed.**
+Issue on HVZ seems to be resolved.
+Removed notice.

 **2024-10-28: Notice - HVZ down.**
 Added info that the website cannot refresh right now due to problems on the source website of HWZ.